Discarded-Team/Pyndemic/README.md

 21. startnewgameq (5 Arguments)
 The same as startnewgame, but without the printing or running of 'def start' in the game class.

+***Class Two - inaturn***
+This class contains all the defs which preform the actions needed to set up the game, although it does utilise actions found in other classes.
+It contains the following def's

+1. BoardTBL (1 Argument)

 ***B - Class - inaturn***
 1 getplayer - returns the location of a given player.